-Here at Asbury UMC you will find people like you coming together from various social and economic backgrounds who desire to worship God and develop new friendships and lasting relationships.
+Here at Asbury UMC you will find people like you coming together who desire to worship God and develop new friendships and lasting relationships.
 One of the more interesting things about our church family is learning about the stories of grace that fill the lives of our worshippers.
 We all have a story to tell about how we came to faith and what has happened in our lives.

 Pat H – a new member of our church shares her story ….

 “I grew up in a very small town 50 miles north of New York City.
-Both my parents worked, my Mom a nurse at the local 11 bed hospital, which included the new born nursery.
+Both my parents worked.
+My Mom was a nurse at the local 11 bed hospital, which included the new born nursery.
 My Dad was in the Air National Guard.
 Mom worked nights so my Dad would take us to church every Sunday.
-We were a family of faith and deep family ties visiting all our grandparents every Saturday, they were 2 hours away but we had a family meal with them every week.
+We were a family of faith and deep family ties visiting all our grandparents every Saturday,.
+They lived two hours away but we had a family meal with them every week.

 Personally I think it was God’s will that she have her surgery at that time and He was the one that made that special connection happen.
-I went back to school 3 months after the accident and was very upset that I missed so much school that I would fail 5th grade.
+I went back to school three months after the accident and was very upset that I missed so much school.
+Would I would fail 5th grade?
 My teacher told me not to worry and to always remember “I can if I think I can and I think I can!”
 I believed and I prayed and I passed with straight A’s.
 God listened and helped me believe what my teacher said.
 Life went on quite happily for me.

-35 years later, married with 2 grown children and a grandchild we were moving to NH from Syracuse, NY.
+Thirty-five years later, married with two grown children and a grandchild we were moving to NH from Syracuse, NY.
 I was commuting on weekends trying to find a place to live and get our house sold.
 I was a bit overwhelmed and thought I was having “senior moments”.
-Once we had moved and were settled and I had begun a new job I was still have these moments but they seemed to be getting different.
+Once we had moved and were settled, I had begun a new job.
+I was still having these moments but they seemed to be getting different.
 After a very shocking experience I was diagnosed with epilepsy from a traumatic brain injury as a child.
 The doctor told me emphatically I was not to drive!
 WOW, are you kidding, how will I ever survive!
-However if you are seizure free for one full year we will consider driving again a possibility.
+However if I was seizure free for one full year, we could consider driving again a possibility.

 I went back to church in early January 2016 and have never felt so blessed.
 I am doing all the things I had lost the ability to do.
 I can cook without burning the bottom out of a pot, knit, crochet, sew read, play games with my grandchildren and give back to those who so graciously gave to me.